sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/knex-migrations/README.md

 }
 ```

 When this migration is run, it will create a `person` table with 4 fields.
-Just as importantly, the migration can be "un-run", which will drop the table (this is called "rolling back" a migration).
-This file gets commited along with the rest of the code.
+Just as importantly, the migration can be "un-run", which will drop the table.
+This is called rolling back a migration.

 Later, a second migration is made: